x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/create-a-call-answering-rule.md

 - Before you perform this procedure, confirm that the user's mailbox has been UM-enabled.
 For detailed steps, see [Enable a user for voice mail](../../voice-mail-unified-messaging/set-up-voice-mail/enable-a-user-for-voice-mail.md).

-- You can only use the Shell to perform this procedure.
-To learn how to open the Exchange Management Shell in your on-premises Exchange organization, see **Open the Shell**.
+- You can only use Exchange Online PowerShell to perform this procedure.
+To learn how to open Exchange Online PowerShell in your on-premises Exchange organization, see **Open Exchange Online PowerShell**.
 To learn how to use Windows PowerShell to connect to Exchange Online, see [Connect to Exchange Online PowerShell](https://go.microsoft.com/fwlink/p/?linkid=396554).

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts for the Exchange admin center](../../accessibility/keyboard-shortcuts-in-admin-center.md).

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
-Visit the forums at [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612),[Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542), or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351)..
+Visit the forums at [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542) or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351)..

-## Use the Shell to create a call answering rule
+## Use Exchange Online PowerShell to create a call answering rule

 This example creates the call answering rule `MyCallAnsweringRule` in the mailbox for Tony Smith with the priority of 2.

 ```
 New-UMCallAnsweringRule -Name MyCallAnsweringRule -Priority 2 -Mailbox tonysmith
 ```

 This example creates the call answering rule `MyCallAnsweringRule` in the mailbox for Tony Smith and performs the following actions:

 - Sets the call answering rule to two caller IDs.